corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 # Vault-Named Query Operators

-The following list describes the operators and right operand types for the vault-named query syntax:
+The following is the list of the operators and right operand types for the vault-named query syntax:

 * `IN`
 * `LIKE`